-Numurkah Primary School follows the Department's Recruitment in Schools guide to ensure child safe recruitment practices, available on the Department's website.
+Highvale Primary School follows the Department's Recruitment in Schools guide to ensure child safe recruitment practices, available on the Department's website.

-All prospective volunteers are required to comply with our school's Volunteers Policy and are required to maintain a valid Working with Children Check.
+All prospective volunteers are required to maintain a valid Working with Children Check.

 Training and supervision

 Training and education is important to ensure that everyone in the school understands that child safety is everyone's responsibility.